 Car containing explosives found near Mukesh Ambani’s house, investigation underway

-An abandoned vehicle with explosives was found near Reliance Industries Chairman Mukesh Ambani’s residence in Mumbai on Thursday evening, NDTV reported, quoting Maharashtra Home Minister Anil Deshmukh.
+An abandoned vehicle with explosives was found near Reliance Industries Chairman Mukesh Ambani’s residence in Mumbai on Thursday evening, said the police.
+The explosive material was found to be gelatin sticks.

-“A Scorpio van with some gelatin was found at some distance from Mukesh Ambani’s home in Mumbai,” Deshmukh said, according to NDTV.
-“The Mumbai Crime Branch is conducting an investigation into it.
-The truth will come out.”
+Maharashtra Home Minister Anil Deshmukh said the Mumbai Crime Branch was conducting an investigation into it.
+“The truth will come out,” he told NDTV.

-The vehicle contained gelatin sticks, the minister told PTI.
-Unidentified police officials also confirmed the information to NDTV, adding that it was not an assembled explosive device and that investigations into the matter was underway.
+In a tweet, the Mumbai Police said that the vehicle was found on Carmichael Road.
+The police’s bomb detection and disposal squad and other teams reached the spot and confirmed that it was not an assembled explosive device.

 More details are awaited.